decredcommunity/proposals/drafts/c093b8a/index.md

 ## When

-The proposal would cover translation efforts for a period of 6 months, after which a report summarising the proposal spending would be produced so that the potential follow-up proposal to continue the programme could be supplied with more accurate spending projections.
+The proposal would cover translation efforts for a period of 6 months (to be submitted for renewal in may 2021), as well as covering for the work performed in September and October 2020.
+After the proposal expires, a report summarising the proposal spending will be produced so that the potential follow-up proposal to continue the programme can be supplied with more accurate spending projections.

+## Budget

+The proposed budget allocation for this proposal uses the standard contractor rate and is as follows :

+- the Decred Journal = 8,5h x $30 x 6 languages (Arabic, Chinese, Polish, Portuguese + expansion pool for 2 additional ones) = $9180 over 6 months
+- website translation = 7h x $30 x 8 languages (currently 6, + expansion pool for 2 additional ones) = $1680 over 6 months
+- articles/content translation = 3,5h x $30 x 7 languages (Arabic, Chinese, Polish, Portuguese, Spanish + expansion pool for 2 additional ones) = $4410 over 6 months
+- video content translation = 16,5h x $30 x 7 languages (Arabic, Chinese, Polish, Portuguese, Spanish + expansion pool for 2 additional ones) = $20790 over 6 months
+- software localisation = 6h x $30 x 7 languages (Arabic, Chinese, Polish, Portuguese, Spanish + expansion pool for 2 additional ones) = $1260 over 6 months
+- proposal management and billing review = 2h x $30 = $360 over 6 months

+**Total budget:** a rounded-up sum of **40 000 USD** to account for work until May 2021 and payment in arrears for work performed in September and October 2020.
+Even though it may strike you as quite a sum of money (I know it did me when I crunched these numbers), and it is, it is helpful to consider it in terms of **average** hours worked per contributor per month based on data from the past several months, which averages out to ca. **32,5h** or a little under **$1000** per month.
+**It is very important to note** that I do not expect this to be the continued average work output per contributor in this domain, as the proposal discussion will surely be helpful in narrowing down the scope of the proposal in some areas and/or putting on spending caps.
+This is a **projection** of what the maximum budget would need to look like to account for work done in all the abovementioned areas if they were to continue to the scope extrapolated from past data given the number of existing contributors and the potential to expand.
+The **actual** spending would be much, much lower.
+Moreover, given the billing control developments that are underway on Politeia, once these controls have been implemented it will become easier to control spending per each aspect of the proposal and/or contributor, to make sure the burn rate does not go over our projections and that all work delivered is productive and not to burn through the budget.

-**Total budget:** base budget of **16,000 USD** for the next 6 months + a % for \"unknown unknowns\" potentially to do with increased workload due to scheduled new releases.
-Any and all funds not spent by the end of the proposal's duration will remain in the project Treasury.
+To reiterate, **the proposed budget is a maximum cap on all project-related translation efforts, with any and all funds not spent by the end of the proposal's duration to remain in the project Treasury.**

+I thank you very much for your time and attention and look forward to a fruitful discussion.
+All constructive feedback is very welcome and appreciated.
+Apologies for this having taken so long.